 The pandemic highlighted – in stark details – the benefits of value-based payment arrangements to maintain financial viability.
 When patient visits plunged in 2020 heading into 2021, risk-bearing providers were able to remain financially viable.

 Now, providers have a distinct advantage in accelerating stable revenue streams, especially with the expected value-based care and risk-sharing market expansion.

 The Global Value-Based Care Payment Market Report indicates that the market expects a compound annual growth rate (CAGR) of 49.5% over the previous year, increasing from $1.52 billion in 2020 to $2.27 billion in 2021.

 The projected rapid growth is in part spurred by incentives within the COVID-19 relief bill that encourage provider participation in risk-bearing alternative payment models.

-What does this mean for health systems and payors?
+What does this mean for health systems and payers?

-It illustrates the expected trend going forward and gives health systems and payors ample time to prepare to take advantage of the opportunities.
+It illustrates the expected trend going forward and gives health systems and payers ample time to prepare to take advantage of the opportunities.

-How can payors and providers prepare for the expected growth in value-based care?
+How can payers and providers prepare for the expected growth in value-based care?

 Procedures went down during the pandemic, with elective procedures experiencing more drastic cuts than essential services.
 However, providers engaged in collaborative partnerships and risk-sharing arrangements enjoyed access to a steady cash flow which amounted to approximately $160 per member per month.